petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/working-with-client-extensions.md

 Using client extensions, you can extend Liferay without deploying OSGi modules.
 Just like traditional module development, client extensions live in a [Liferay Workspace](../tooling/liferay-workspace.md).
 Get started by learning

-- What tools are required to begin developing client extensions
+- The required tools to begin developing client extensions
 - How to define a client extension in its configuration file
 - How to deploy client extensions

 ## Required Tools and Settings

-To start developing client extensions, obtain the following items:
+Install the three prerequisites for developing client extensions:

 1. Java 8 or JDK 11.